lostpolaris/coding-sample/README.md

 ## Overview

+-   post an image w/ or w/o object detection enabled, will store in mongodb, user can thereafter query all or specific images based on ObjectIds or object labels
 -   uses docker, docker-compose | python, flask, google vision | mongodb
 -   you need to add secrets.env to the src/main/ directory consisting of your google vision api json
 -   look at src/tests/tests.py to see what data and in what form the api expects to ingest